BEST EXHIBITIONS IN LONDON

 Don’t miss out on the best exhibitions in London.
-From the latest blockbuster art shows and museum exhibitions to up-and-coming artists to free exhibitions in London, you’ll find them all right here.
-There are so many great museums and galleries in London which means there are some incredible shows to see, from interactive exhibitions to art installations to photography exhibitions on in the city right now.
+From the latest blockbuster art and museum exhibitions to up-and-coming artists showing for the first time, you’ll find them all right here.
+There are so many great museums and galleries in London, which means there are some incredible shows to see; you can take your pick from interactive exhibitions, art installations, photography exhibitions and more, all on in the city right now.
 And if you like to just drop into something last minute, there are a whole host of free exhibitions in London too.
-Current exhibitions include an immersive exhibition on Salvador Dali, a show on the biggest dinosaur ever to have walked the earth, and an exhibition that explores the relationship between painting and photography at the Tate Modern.

 If you’re a fan of an interactive exhibition, there’s one based on the life and work of Vincent Van Gogh open in London right now, and Yayoi Kusama is back at the Tate Modern with another one of her immersive exhibitions featuring an Infinity Room.
 Whether you’re looking for exhibitions today, exhibitions this weekend or you want to stay on top of all upcoming art exhibitions, we’ve got you covered.